-As of April 1, 2023, we had order backlog of \$663.8 compared to a backlog of \$603.1 as of April 2, 2022.
+Our order backlog, as of March 30, 2024, was \$726.1 compared to \$663.8 as of April 1, 2023.
+These figures exclude orders from our Sargent marine and Sargent aerospace businesses that are expected to be fulfilled more than 12 months after the balance sheet dates.
+Including all orders from our Sargent marine and Sargent aerospace businesses, our backlog as of March 30, 2024 was \$821.5 compared to \$759.4 as of April 1, 2023.
+Many of our orders are fulfilled immediately after the order has been placed by the customer and would not be seen in our backlog at the end of a reporting period.
 Orders included in our backlog are subject to cancellation, delay or modifications by our customers prior to fulfillment.
 We sell many of our products pursuant to contractual agreements, single-source relationships or long-term purchase orders, each of which may permit early termination by the customer.
 However, we believe that the unique nature of many of our products prevents other suppliers from being able to satisfy customer orders on a timely or cost-effective basis, thereby making it impracticable for our customers to shift their purchase of these products to other suppliers.